-4.1 Nursery
+4.1 Preschool

-At the nursery at Sampford Peverell C of E Primary School we operate for 38 weeks per year from 9am to 3.30pm, which equates to 32.5 hours per week and mirrors the main school opening hours and holiday dates.
-In response to parental demand, we are offering options that are deliverable within our nursery setting to parents who are entitled to 15 hours funding as well as those entitled to the additional 15 hours funding.
+At Sampford Peverell C of E Primary School we operate for 38 weeks per year from 8.45 a.m. to 3.30 p.m.
+In response to parental demand, we are offering options that are deliverable within our preschool setting to parents who are entitled to 15 hours funding as well as those entitled to the additional 15 hours funding.